 The Departmental Honors Track in Psychology allows Honors College students who are psychology majors to earn an official Honors Bachelor's degree in Psychology.
 This is the only way that psychology majors can have the designation of Honors appear on their degree.

-The honors advisor for psychology, Dr. Jeanine Stefanucci, will be holding office hours for the 2015-2016 academic year by appointment.
-Please contact her to schedule an appointment at email@example.com
+The honors advisory for psychology, Dr. Jeanine Stefanucci, will be holding office hours in 2016-2017 by appointment.
+Dr. Stefanucci is on leave during the Fall 2016 semester.
+To schedule an appointment, contact her at firstname.lastname@example.org

 The new program consists of several psychology honors electives.
 These are new honors courses, advanced undergraduate courses, and special honors sections of existing courses.
 We also require HON 3200, a challenging academic writing course, taught through the Honors College.